graphql/graphql-spec/spec/Section 4 -- Introspection.md

 GraphQL types are nullable.
 The value {null} is a valid response for field type.

-A Non-null type is a type modifier: it wraps another type instance in the `ofType` field.
+A Non-Null type is a type modifier: it wraps another type instance in the `ofType` field.
 Non-null types do not allow {null} as a response, and indicate required inputs for arguments and input object fields.

+The modified type in the `ofType` field may itself be a modified List type, allowing the representation of Non-Null of Lists.
+However it must not be a modified Non-Null type to avoid a redundant Non-Null of Non-Null.

 * `kind` must return `__TypeKind.NON_NULL`.
-* `ofType`: Any type except Non-null.
+* `ofType`: Any type except Non-Null.
 * All other fields must return {null}.